 Overview of best prospect sectors, major infrastructure projects, significant government procurements and business opportunities.

-Uruguay has well-functioning democratic institutions, a rule-abiding population, and relatively little corruption.
-In 2020, Uruguay was ranked 21 out of 180 countries by Transparency International due to the low levels of corruption.
+Uruguay has well-functioning democratic institutions and relatively little corruption.
+In 2021, Uruguay was ranked 18 out of 180 countries by Transparency International due to the low levels of perceived corruption.